Frequently Asked Questions About How to Travel to Sonoma County

 Getting to Sonoma County by train is now a reality for at least part of the journey because of the new Sonoma-Marin Area Rail Transit (SMART) train system.

 Plans call for SMART to eventually cover a 70-mile corridor from Cloverdale in the north to Larkspur in the south.
 Right now, the first phase of SMART carries passengers on energy-efficient, clean diesel trains on 43 miles of track.
-It runs from the Charles M. Schulz-Sonoma County Airport station in northern Santa Rosa, heading south to downtown San Rafael in Marin County, where buses connect to the Larkspur ferry to San Francisco.
+It runs from the Charles M. Schulz-Sonoma County Airport station in northern Santa Rosa, heading south to Larkspur, which offers ferry service to San Francisco.
 For more details, check out our Guide to Exploring Sonoma County by SMART Train.

 5. Where are bike routes in Sonoma County?